No Hiding Place

 Rusty Tubs

-The Rusty Tubs are a raucous musical act that sweeps you away on a journey across the high seas with rowdy shanties, wistful songs of the sea, and spirited traditional folk tunes.
-Singing tales of drunken revelry, lost loves, and the wide expanse of the ocean, audiences are invited to join in a celebration of maritime history and the timeless allure of the water.
-Get ready to hoist yer tankards!
+The Rusty Tubs are a raucous musical act that sweeps you away on a journey across the high seas with rowdy shanties, wistful songs of the sea and spirited folk tunes.
+Singing tales of drunken revelry, lost loves and wide expanses of the ocean, audiences are invited to join in a celebration of maritime history and the timeless allure of the water.
+Get ready to hoist yer tankards.

 Quaynotes